katerman/react-legend/README.md

 ### React-legend
-*Questing now done in React*
+#####*Questing now done in React*
 ---

 #### What is React-Legend?
-React-Legend is a small library designed to be used with React that will create reusable peices of logic that fire when they're needed to.
+React-Legend is a small library designed to be used with React that will create reusable pieces of logic that fire when they're needed to.

 ####Legend Life Cycle
 ![alt text](https://raw.githubusercontent.com/katerman/react-legend/master/public/images/lifecycle.png "React-Legend lifecycle image")

-#####Actions
+#####ActionTypes

-*What is an Action?*
+*What is an ActionType?*
-An Action is method off of Legend designed to create reusable code model that Quests can then use to fire logic.
+An ActionType is predefined logic designed to create reusable code models.
+Any Quest can then use that ActionType to fire logic.

-*How is an Action created?*
+*How is an ActionType created?*
-Below is a sample Action that when called will console.log `test`.
+Below is a sample ActionType that when called will `console.log` `"test"``.
 ```
 //first argument is name, second argument is a callback that returns quest information and questData passed in from the Quest
 Legend.ActionType('test', function(quest, questData){